Raymond-Mawina/The-Blip/README.md

 My goal is to always be better than I was yesterday, learning through falling and getting back up.
 I want this project to show that even though I am perfect or whatever, I am diligent, dedicated and have the curiosity of knowing different thing and trying them out.

 #### A little Intro
 Whenever I start working on a new project, I get the urge to spring right into writing the code and never seem to care about mapping out the project idea and making sure it is atleast partially/fully flashed out.
 This is a habit that has followed me in my young career as software developer.
-Usually what happens is that life happens and I get busy with something else more urgent and somehow forget what I wanted to build and need that project was going to solve/fuilfill.
+Usually what happens is that life happens ,and I get busy with something else more urgent and somehow forget what I wanted to build and need that project was going to solve/fulfill.

 I aim to change that with this project.
 I am not going to use motivation or excitement as a reason why I am building this tool, but rather I want to build something that will be used by me for me.
 This project for the most part is reinventing the wheel because there are such tools out there, but I still feel it is important to atleast try to build it and see how it turns out and see if this tool can be something I heavily rely on to organize my work and programming tasks.

 #### Outlining what I want to build...
 I want to use the concept of user stories to flash out what this tool will do.
 I find that when a product is built from the perspective of the user it is usually friendly to that most of the other users.
-I am building this tool for Raymond Mawina, so I need to understand what he needs this tool for/todo.
+I am building this tool for Raymond Mawina, so I need to understand what he needs this tool for.

 Here is an article on user stories: [user stories](https://www.mountaingoatsoftware.com/agile/user-stories)